 - Unstructured eating habits: Irregular meal timings and low protein intake.

-To gain weight effectively, you need caloric surplus through nutritious, desi meals that are rich in healthy fats, complex carbs, and protein.
+To gain weight effectively, you need a caloric surplus through nutritious, desi meals that are rich in healthy fats, complex carbs, and protein.

 Principles of a Healthy Desi Weight Gain Diet